The weather in Kenya in January

 January is an excellent time to visit Kenya, particularly for those seeking optimal weather conditions for wildlife sightings.
 As the country experiences its dry season during this month, January offers sunny days, clear skies, and minimal rainfall.

-The weather in Kenya in January is great for outdoor activites.
+The weather in Kenya in January is great for outdoor activities.
 For those who enjoy hiking, you’ll want to explore the dramatic landscapes of Hell's Gate National Park in January, known for its towering cliffs, geothermal activity, and opportunities for rock climbing and hiking.

 January is an excellent time for game viewing as the wildlife is abundant, and the grass is shorter, making it easier to spot animals.
 One of the highlights of visiting Kenya in January is the chance to witness the Great Migration in the Maasai Mara